Anjali Gupta

 Flying Officer Anjali Gupta was an Indian Air Force (IAF) officer who served in Air Force from 2001 to 2006.
 She was the first female officer in India and in the Air Force to be court martialled.
 She was working at the Aircraft Systems and Testing Establishment in Bangalore.

 Early life and education

-Anjali Gupta was born in Delhi to schoolteacher mother, Umand Gupta, and a bank officer father.
+Anjali Gupta was born in Delhi to schoolteacher mother, Uma Gupta, and a bank officer father.
 Anjali was the second of three sisters.
 Anjali completed her graduation and post-graduation in Psychology and also had an M.Phil. in Psychology from Delhi University.
 She joined IAF through Short Service Commission (SSC) officer in the Education branch and was first posted at Belgaum, Karnataka in 2001.

 Allegations of harassment

 In February 2005, Anjali Gupta filed a case against three of her superiors at a police station in Bangalore.
 The police asked her to resolve the issue with her superiors.
 Anjali Gupta later approached the Karnataka High Court, demanding an enquiry by the Central Bureau of Investigation.
 A few days after Anjali Gupta alleged in a TV interview that she was a victim of sexual harassment at the workplace, General Court Martial (GCM) proceedings against her were initiated.